sameehkhan/boards/README.md

 ### Data and API

-The app will consist of a single screen with the settings, playback controls, and stats on top.
+The app will consist of a single screen with the settings, filter controls, and stats on top.
 The upper right will have icons linking to my GitHub and LinkedIn profile.

+The API the app will be utilizing comes from NBA.com, the official NBA website, and their stats API through a library.
+The library is necessary for live statistical updates.

 ### Architectures and Technologies